-WPA2-Enterprise uses 802.1x to secure the wireless network.
-There are three pieces to 802.1x authentication; a supplicant, an authenticator, and an authentication server.
-Other operating modes like Bridge Mode and NAT Mode, the AP assumes the authenticator.
-SSID configured for VPN Concentrator and concentrated Layer 3 roaming SSIDs will pass the authenticator role to the VPN Concentrator.
+WPA2-Enterprise uses 802.1X to secure the wireless network.
+There are three pieces to 802.1X authentication: a supplicant, an authenticator, and an authentication server.
+In other operating modes like Bridge Mode and NAT Mode, the AP assumes the role of the authenticator.
+SSIDs configured for VPN Concentrator and concentrated Layer 3 roaming SSIDs will pass the authenticator role to the VPN Concentrator.

-If CoA on an enterprised SSID is required, this is only supported in MX tracking clients by MAC address and Passthrough or VPN Concentrator mode.
+If CoA on an enterprise SSID is required, this is only supported in MXs tracking clients by MAC address and in Passthrough or VPN Concentrator mode.
 For more information click here.

 In many cases each RADIUS authenticator must be added to the RADIUS authentication server such as Microsoft NPS or Cisco ISE.
 For VPN concentration and concentrated Layer 3 roaming SSIDs, just concentrators would need to be added to the RADIUS authentication server.

 SSID Tunneling to an MX VPN Concentrator

 The MX security appliance is the ideal solution for SSID Tunneling using VPN concentration as it is custom built for mission critical networks.
 Choose the MX security appliance that is best fit for your needs based on the Sizing Guide.

 For additional information on how to set this up, please refer to this section.

 To increase reliability, a second MX security appliance can be paired in HA mode.
 In the case that the primary MX becomes unreachable from the Meraki Cloud, the Access Points will failover to the HA standby MX.